retromcorg/ChatGuard/.github/CONTRIBUTING.md

 ChatGuard has a devlog which you can visit [here](https://github.com/users/AleksandarHaralanov/projects/1).

 ## Coding Conventions
-This is open-source project.
+This is an open-source project.
 Keep in mind the people who will read your code — make it clean and easy to understand.
 When reading the code, you'll quickly get the hang of it.
 Focus on optimizing for readability:

 - Do not leave zombie code behind.